Victoria with Kids: 20+ things to do for an awesome trip

 Website: Victoria Bug Zoo

-Royal BC Museum
+Royal BC Museum – incredible history and indigenous art

-We’re very selective about which museums we take our boys to.
+We’re very selective about which museums we take our kids to.
 We want to be sure they’re interesting, educational, and that they’ll genuinely feel a connection to something there.
 The Royal BC Museum checked all those boxes.
 We went for the totem poles and incredible First Nations exhibits, and left excited about Egyptology and prehistoric creatures.
-As adults we could’ve stayed for at least three hours, but with two kids we only explored the Royal BC Museum for just under two hours.

 Tip: in the First Nations area, take time to explain to kids about western expansion and the obliteration of native tribes.
 It’ll make the whole exhibit must more understandable.